-- 1. Writing coursework/curriculumplan - 2.
+- 1. Coursework Agreement\ - 2.
 Completing 60 credits including 30 of dissertation (BIOL 8990) - 3.
 Meeting minimum academic residency requirements - 4.
-Passing the Preliminary Exam in the 1st year - 5.
-Forming Advisory and Examination committees - 6.
-Writing and defending research proposal (Comprehensive Exam in 2nd or 3rd year) - 7.
-Meeting annually with Advisory committee - 8.
-Writing and defending dissertation (including 2 or more publishableunits)
+Passing the Preliminary Exam in the 1st year\ - 5.
+Forming Advisory and Examination Committees - 6.
+Meeting annually with Advisory Committee\ - 7.
+Writing and defending a research proposal (defense of the research proposal is considered part of the Comprehensive Exam) in the 2nd or 3rd year\ - 8.
+Writing and defending dissertation (2 or more publishable units)\

-^{}paperwork required - see Program Coordinator
+\ paperwork required-see Program Coordinator